 Cost of residential or home care can be a barrier for individuals with serious illness.
 The state has designed a financial assistance program that helps individuals afford the cost of room and board in a residential facility, or alternatively, helps offset some of the costs associated with arranging supportive services to remain at home.
-The core State-County Special f Bridges, J. NC Department of Health and Human Services, Division of Aging and Adult Services.
-Written (email) communication.
-Feb.
-28, 2020.
+35,36 The core State-County Special

 Assistance program provides low-income individuals with financial support to live in a residential adult care home, family care home, or group home approved by the state.
-To be eligible for the program, applicants must be over the age of 65, must require residential care services, and must meet income requirements.
-The General Assembly sets an annual maximum rate that residential facilities can charge individuals within the Special Assistance program.
+To be eligible for the program, applicants must be over the age of 65,9 must require residential care services, and must meet income requirements.
+36,37 The General Assembly sets an annual maximum rate that residential facilities can charge individuals within the Special Assistance program.
 If an individual qualifies for the program, he or she will receive the maximum rate, plus a small personal needs allowance, less any individual financial contribution (i.e., social security income or retirement income).
+36

-The State-County Special Assistance In Home Program for Adults (SA/ IH) provides support to those who are eligible for residential care but can safely remain in their homes with assistance.
+The State-County Special Assistance In Home Program for Adults (SA/IH) provides support to those who are eligible for residential care but can safely remain in their homes with assistance.
 To qualify for the SA/IH program, an individual must meet the general Special Assistance program eligibility requirements but must also be eligible for Medicaid.
 Applicants for the program are assessed on their ability to afford safe housing, care and support needs, community and family caregiver resources, and any barriers they may face in accessing the services they need.
 If a case manager determines that an individual can remain safely in his or her home, a care plan and payment structure is developed to ensure applicant needs are met.
+35,38